How to start (and build) an emergency fund

 6. Keep saving after reaching your goal

-7. Use a bank account bonus to jumpstart your savings
+7. Use bank account bonuses and interest to jumpstart your savings

+Finally, you can use a bonus from opening a new bank account to stash money away into emergency savings.
 Banks frequently offer cash incentives to new customers for opening new checking or savings accounts.
-The additional cash can be useful in establishing an emergency fund or adding to an existing one.
-Currently, banks are offering up to $3,000 in bonuses for opening a new checking or savings account, or to those who refer a friend or family member.
+Currently, banks are offering bonuses up to $3,000 for opening a new checking or savings account, or to those who refer a friend or family member.

-In addition to looking for a bank account bonus, another way you can increase your bank account balance is by making sure you’re getting the best return on your money.
-The best rates can often be found at online banks, which don’t have the overhead costs of maintaining branches.
+In addition to looking for a bank account bonus, you can increase your bank account balance by making sure you’re getting the best return on your money.
+The best savings rates can often be found at online banks, which don’t have the overhead costs of maintaining branches.

-Keeping your savings organized can help keep you on track to meet your financial goals.
-Consider housing your emergency fund in a separate account than a vacation fund, for instance.
+Then, consider keeping your savings in multiple accounts designated for specific purposes to help you stay on track to meet your emergency fund goals.
+Consider housing your emergency fund in a separate account from a vacation fund, for instance.
 This may help prevent you from tapping into emergency savings for other purposes.
-Some bank accounts allow you to allocate portions of your money into different buckets.

 Bottom line